Authentication

 : GitLab repositoriesbitbucket

-: Bitbucket repositoriesgit_provider_id
+: Bitbucket repositories

-: The unique identifier of your repository in your Git provider’s system
+: The unique identifier of your repository in your Git provider’s system -

 pr_number

 : Required when type is “pull_request”.
-The number of the pull request to analyze
+The number of the pull request to analyze -

 commit_sha